BrahimJandri/NetPractice/README.md

 Type of Duplex:

-1 - Simplex: one-way communication (like Radio).
+1 - Simplex: one-way communication (like Radio). <br>
-2 - Half-Duplex: two-way communication but not simultaneously (like walkies-talkie).
+2 - Half-Duplex: two-way communication but not simultaneously (like walkies-talkie). <br>
 3 - Full-Duplex: two-way communication that occurs simultaneously (like Phone calls).